List of Norfolk airfields

-This is a list of current or former military airfields within the English county of Norfolk, East Anglia.
+This is a list of current or former airfields, airports and airbases, both civilian and military, within the English county of Norfolk, East Anglia.
 They may have been used by the Royal Flying Corps (RFC), Royal Naval Air Service (RNAS), Royal Air Force (RAF), Army Air Corps (AAC), Fleet Air Arm (FAA), United States Army Air Forces (USAAF) or the United States Air Force (USAF).

 For a list of current RAF stations in the UK and abroad, see List of Royal Air Force stations and for former stations see List of former Royal Air Force stations.